The Central Europe Feature Project

 CEFP is a highly distinctive development workshop in these ways:

-- It selects teams rather than projects –a participant team might completely change projects at an early stage;
+- It selects teams rather than projects—a participant team might completely change project at an early stage.

-- Three workshops a year, held as much as possible in ‘retreat’ high-concentration locations, begin with an intense four days built around work on loglines and one-page summaries, without treatments of screenplays.
-The two other workshops take the project to full draft and package, over the following nine months.
+- Three workshops a year, held as much as possible in focused, retreat-style environments.
+The first workshop takes place over an intense four-day period and participants work on loglines and one-page summaries.
+Over the following nine months, the two consecutive workshops take the project to a full draft and package.

 FIRST CEFP Workshops of 2018:

-In mid-April, two DFFB teams visited the Study and Training Centre in Poněšice in the Czech Republic, and worked intensely in a 4-days Workshop on their projects in collaboration with two teams from Czech Republic and two from Poland.
+In mid-April, two DFFB teams visited the Study and Training Centre in Poněšice in the Czech Republic for a four-day workshop.
+During this time, they worked intensely on their projects in collaboration with two teams from the Czech Republic and two teams from Poland.

-The second workshop will take place in July 2018 in Łódź , and the third in November in the Berlin area.
+The second workshop will take place in July 2018 in Łódź and the third in November in and around Berlin.

 CEFP Script consultants 2018: